AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/receive-a-webhook-from-a-web-service.md

    1. Paste the address you copied to your clipboard in step 3 .
    1. Select the event that will trigger the webhook.

-1. In the [!DNL Workfront Fusion] scenario, specify the event or events that you want to trigger the Custom webhook module.
+1. In the [!DNL Workfront Fusion] scenario, specify the event or events that you want to trigger the [!UICONTROL Custom webhook] module.
 1. Run the scenario.

-   When the event or events occur, the Custom webhook module triggers and the scenario runs.
+   When the event or events occur, the [!UICONTROL Custom webhook] module triggers and the scenario runs.